mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 ## Phase 3 - After Your Transplant
 Now that you've had your transplant, you enter a period of watching and waiting for your stem cells to begin producing new blood, a process called engraftment.

-As engraftment occurs the number of white blood cells, red blood cells and platelets in your blood will return to normal - the amount of these cells, called your "counts", will be monitored daily.
-You will remain in a nearby apartment or hotel and will return to the BMT Clinic each day to have your progress evaluated and to have adjustments made to your treatment.
+As engraftment occurs, the number of white blood cells, red blood cells, and platelets in your blood will return to normal - the amount of these cells, called your "counts", will be monitored daily.
+You will remain in a nearby apartment or hotel and will return to the outpatient clinic each day to have your progress evaluated and to have adjustments made to your treatment.

 ### Phase 3 - Summary and Checklist
 These are the key things that will happen during this phase:

-* Learn About Engraftment - The stem cells that have been re-infused into your body find their way to your bone marrow, fix in place and begin to make new blood.
+* **Learn about engraftment** - The stem cells that have been re-infused into your body find their way to your bone marrow, fix in place, and begin to make new blood.
 This is called engraftment.
 You should read about this process and make a note of any questions you have.
-* Return to the Outpatient BMT Clinic - You will make daily visits to the Outpatient BMT Clinic until your healthcare team tell your that you can attend less often.
+* **Return to the Outpatient BMT Clinic** - You will make daily visits to the clinic until your healthcare team tell your that you can attend less often.
-* Testing - You will undergo blood tests and other tests to monitor your progress.
-You will have blood drawn each time you return to the outpatient clinic.
+* **Testing** - You will undergo blood tests and other tests to monitor your progress.
+You will have blood drawn each time you return to the clinic.
-* Neutropenia - The low number of white blood cells in your blood will leave you vulnerable to infection so you will need to take precautions to avoid sources of infection.
+* **Neutropenia** - The low number of white blood cells in your blood will leave you vulnerable to infection, so you will need to take precautions to avoid any sources of infection.
-* Low Microbial Diet - Because you are neutropenic you will eat a diet that contains a low number of potentially harmful microbes.
+* **Low microbial diet** - Because you are neutropenic you will eat a diet that contains a low number of potentially harmful microbes.
-* Low Platelet count - The low number of platelets in your bloodstream will make you vulnerable to bruising and bleeding.
+* **Low platelet count** - The low number of platelets in your bloodstream will make you vulnerable to bruising and bleeding.
 You will need to take care to avoid causes of bleeding.
-* Personal Care - Because you are neutropenic and have a low platelet count you will need to take special care when you bathe, shower and brush your teeth.
+* **Personal care** - Because you are neutropenic and have a low platelet count you will need to take special care when you bathe, shower, and brush your teeth.
-* Low Red Blood Cell Count - You will experience fatigue
+* **Low red blood cell count** - You will experience fatigue.
-* Nausea and other side effects - You will experience nausea and other side effects associated with your treatment and transplant.
+* **Nausea and other side effects** - You will experience nausea and other side effects associated with your treatment and transplant.
-* Transfusions - You may need to receive a blood transfusion to boost the numbers of red blood cells and platelets in your bloodstream .
+* **Transfusions** - You may need to receive a blood transfusion to boost the numbers of red blood cells and platelets in your bloodstream.
-* Recovery of your counts - Over time as your stem cells engraft and begin to produce new blood cells your "counts" will improve.
+* **Recovery of your counts** - Over time as your stem cells engraft and begin to produce new blood cells, your counts will improve.
-* Exercise - You will try to remain physically active after your transplant by limiting the amount of time you spend in bed and walking a little each day.
+* **Exercise** - You will try to remain physically active after your transplant by limiting the amount of time you spend in bed and walking a little each day.

 We cover each of these topics in detail later in this section.

 ### Engraftment
-Almost immediately after your stem cells are infused into your body they will travel through your bloodstream into your bone marrow.
-Once the stem cells arrive in your bone marrow they will begin to fix in place, then start to create new blood.
-White blood cell engraftment usually occurs about 10-14 days following your transplant, but this may vary depending upon your disease and exact treatment.
+Almost immediately after your stem cells are infused into your body, they will travel through your bloodstream into your bone marrow.
+Once the stem cells arrive in your bone marrow, they will begin to fix in place, then start to create new blood.
+White blood cell engraftment usually occurs about 10 to 14 days following your transplant, but this may vary depending upon your disease and exact treatment.
 Platelets and red blood cells usually take a little longer to recover than white blood cells.

 Each day when you return to the Outpatient BMT Clinic you will have blood drawn.
-This blood will be analyzed and the different types of cells in your blood will be counted.
-When your stem cells engraft and start to divide the number of white, red and platelet cells will increase.
+This blood will be analyzed, and the different types of cells in your blood will be counted.
+When your stem cells engraft and start to divide the number of white, red, and platelet cells will increase.

 During the time that you are waiting for engraftment you may need to have blood and platelet transfusions.
 You'll be given injections of growth factor - drugs that will speed up the production of white blood cells in your body.